Chiropractor and Massage Therapy, dynamically work together.

 It’s strange how life works, because now people come to see me with their back problems.
 They also come to me with their headaches, migraines, chronic pain, neck pain, shoulder/arm pain, whiplash from car accidents, carpal tunnel syndrome, numbness in their limbs, athletic injuries, just to name a few.
 Several times a day patients thank me for helping them with their health problems.
 But I really can’t take the credit.
 What I do is perform a specific spinal adjustment to remove nerve pressure, and the body responds by healing itself.

-It is the highlight of my 20 years as a practicing chiropractor, that I have been entrusted to take care of entire families, from tiny babies to pregnant mothers and the elderly.
-I practice with my husband Dr. David, who is a terrific chiropractor.
-Our assistants are Nina and Charah, and they are both lovely, efficient people.
-Our offices are both friendly and warm and we try our best to make you feel at home.
+CIt is the highlight of my 25 years as a practicing chiropractor, that I have been entrusted to take care of entire families, from tiny babies to pregnant mothers and the elderly.
+My assistants Charah, and Lisa are lovely & efficient.
+My office is both friendly and warm and we try our best to make you feel at home.